Why are you feeling disconnected and 18 things you can do to reconnect

 Technology and dopamine

 Looking at our phones and checking social media has become an automatic response to any sound or vibration that comes from our devices.
-We do it all the time, even when we have to wait just a minute to get our coffee.
+We do it constantly, even when waiting just a minute to get our coffee.

 Such behaviour can easily cause fear of missing out (FOMO), even if we’re not aware of it.
 We have learned to instantly check emails, notifications and to respond to any stimuli our devices send us.
 Our tendency to put our phone before our own wellbeing can quickly cause disconnection.